MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-language-generation.md

 ```
 ---

-When you need template expansion, use `Evaluate` and pass in the relevant template nam.
+When you need template expansion, use `Evaluate` and pass in the relevant template name.

 # [C#](#tab/csharp)